ArcaneEngineer/ECS-tutorials/part2.md

 Previously, we set up a trivial example game called Tiny Tanks, that demonstrates Entity-Component System (ECS) basics, while using only C-like Javascript, i.e. we wrote the code without involving _OOP inheritance hierarchies_ of any kind.

-We did so because OOP inheritance is the most frequent and major stumbling block for many newcomers to ECS.
-We aim to continue along that path in this part, while further evolving our ECS.
+We did so because OOP inheritance is the primary stumbling block for many newcomers to ECS.
+We will continue in this vein.

 ## Technical overview